chengjunyuan/pgp-test/index.md

 title: Home
 layout: home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "This is a test website styled using Just the Docs."
 permalink: /
 ---

-# Focus on writing good documentation
+# Testing a style for Github pages
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.